Convex fair partitions into an arbitrary number of pieces: Proof for

-The theorem follows from this lemma since a common point of the supports of $G_L$ and $G_M$ corresponds to a pair of partitions of $L_t$ and $M_t$ into $m$ parts each such that the all areas in both partitions are equal to $\frac{\area K}{2m}$, and all the perimeters on both partitions coincide because the corresponding points of $G_L$ and $G_M$ are the same.
+\begin{proof}[Deduction of the case $m=2p^k$ of the main theorem from Claim~\ref{claim:cylinder-twodim}] The theorem follows from this claim since a common point $(t,x)$ of $\zeta$ and $R(\zeta)$ corresponds to a pair of partitions of $L_t$ and $L_{t+\pi}$ into $p^k$ parts each such that all the areas in both partitions are equal to $\frac{\area K}{m}$, and all the perimeters in both partitions equal $x$ with arbitrarily fine precision.
+The standard compactness (of the space of all partitions of $K$ into $m$ parts of equal area by the Blaschke selection theorem~\cite[Section~6.1]{gruber2007}) and going to the limit argument then provides a partition with precisely the same perimeters of the parts. \end{proof}

-\begin{proof}[Proof of the Lemma] Double the strip $S$ to have $C = \mathbb R\times [0,2\pi]$, and consider it a cylinder by identifying $t=0$ and $t=2\pi$.
-Let $R$ be the translation by $\pi$ to the right modulo $2\pi$, the half-rotation of the cylinder.
-The description of the boundary shows that the chains

-are cycles modulo $p$ with disjoint supports, intersecting a generic vertical line nonzero modulo~$p$ number of times, and such that $R(G'_L) = G'_M$ (see Figure~\ref{fig:cylinder} for an example of two such cycles, they are drawn with solid and dashed lines respectively).
-Those cycles are just full versions of the original cycles defined for arbitrary rotation angle $t$.

-Since the modulo $p$ cycle $G'_L$ intersects a generic vertical line a nonzero modulo~$p$ number of times, it must also intersect any curve going from the infinite bottom to the infinite top of the cylinder by the homological invariance of the intersection (this curve is considered as a modulo $p$ chain in the homology of the cylinder relative to its top and bottom).
-Hence $G'_L$ splits the cylinder $C$ into connected parts, one of which is infinite at the top and bounded at the bottom, call it $A$.
-The half-rotated $G'_M=R(G'_L)$ has the corresponding component of the complement $R(A)$.
-The strict inclusion $A\subset R(A)$ is impossible since it would follow that $R(A) \subset R(R(A)) = A$; the opposite strict inclusion $R(A)\subset A$ is also impossible.
-Since $A$ and $R(A)$ evidently intersect somewhere at the top, this means that the boundaries of $A$ and $R(A)$ must intersect, hence $G'_L$ intersects $G'_M$.